Table of Contents

 - Enhanced content modules.
 Test new layouts or richer content types if the platform allows it.

-Bonus Tips: What Else Helps CTR?
+Bonus Tips: What Else Helps Your Product Listing CTR?

 To round things out, here are a few often-overlooked but effective ways to boost CTR: